 Consider the case of an engine cylinder liner as an example.
 Scratching or scoring can take place due to various reasons.
-The liner’s surface comes in contact with a variety of metals such as piston rings, foreign particles in fuel or lubrication oil.
+The liner’s surface comes in contact with a variety of metals such as piston rings, and foreign particles in fuel or lubrication oil.
 Sometimes improper seating of liner can contribute to it.

-At the design stage, the right metal selection considers the hardness of materials it will come into contact with.
+At the design stage, the right metal selection considers the hardness of the materials it will come into contact with.
 The hardness of the liner must be greater than the materials it will interact with.
 This helps to avert many possible issues.

 Rebound or Dynamic Hardness

 Rebound hardness has more to do with elastic hardness than plastic hardness.
 The material absorbs the energy on impact and returns it to the indenter.

 An indenter is a reference material used for hardness testing.
 Dynamic hardness is usually measured by dropping a diamond-tipped hammer on the test piece and recording the hammer’s bounce after it strikes the surface.